ID220/homework4-binary-adder/README.md

 # Binary Full-Adder (Homework 4)

 In this homework you will create an simple computing machine capable of summing up two numbers together.
+You will also have to create the circuit simulation of the full adder.

 Click on the image below to see a [demo video]() of how the timer works: